Urubamba

 The Valley’s largest town

 Urubamba is the largest town in the Sacred Valley, though it doesn’t have an archeological site like Pisac or Ollantaytambo.
 There is a small Inca palace that belonged to the Inca Huayna Capac (below).
-Urubamba has very little tourism infrastructure such as hotels and restaurants, but that’s slowly changing.
+Urubamba has recently gotten lots of new restaurants and cafés.
 There is a great market and a growing number of shops that sell everything from locally made coffee and chocolate to authentic textiles made from alpaca wool.

 If you are traveling through the Sacred Valley in May or June, check to see what day the local Lord of Torrechayoc festival begins.
 It is the most important festival of the year in Urubamba and an impressive sight.